Art is taught by

 - Mrs R Peek - Teaching Assistant

 The beginning of Key Stage 3 is the time to set the scene for further development.
 Projects are designed to encourage pupils to develop as individuals whilst experiencing projects that involve exploring the formal elements of Art.

 Year 7 is vital for developing the skills and attitudes towards Art and Design that results in the creation of informed skilled work later school life.

 Year 8 is time to move on to more complex understandings and experience of Art and Design.
 Projects focus more on the work of other artists and craftpersons whilst maintaining an emphasis on the individual pupil's ideas and aspirations.
 Projects include portraiture studies and exploration of media and techniques.

 Year 9 is the final year of Art education for the majority of our pupils and the time to enrich and extend experience and understanding.
 Pupils undertake a wide variety of techniques and subject matters with more emphasis on independent responses to set tasks in order to prepare potential GCSE students for study.
 Projects run as small GCSE projects, enabling students to gain an understanding of how to manage time and produce a body of work using artist studies to influence final outcomes.

-The course is split into 2 projects these straddle the two years of GCSE study.
-The first project begins in September and is worth 60% of the students overall GCSE grade.
+The course is split into 3 projects these straddle the two years of GCSE study.
+The first project begins in September the second in June and together these are worth 60% of the students overall GCSE grade.
 Students are introduced to the coursework by creating individual outcomes based around the work of chosen artists.
 They then take the project in their own direction under the supporting eye of the Art staff.
 Students will hand this project in at the end of the academic year, the Art staff will then comprehensively mark this project ready for the students return in September of their second GCSE year.
 Students will then use the time between September and December to make amendments to their work.
-This project will then be internally marked by the Art staff and in May externally moderated by OCR.
+This project will then be internally marked by the Art staff and in May externally moderated by AQA.